pyzkaccess

 my_user.delete()

 This method deletes records that matched to a QuerySet object.
-If results was not fetched yet, fetches them first.
-Returns nothing.

 The following example deletes all transactions related to card “123456”: